szepeviktor/wp-helpers/README.md

 ---

 > [!CAUTION]
-> This page is currently in active development.
+> This package is currently in active development.
 Please be aware that there may be some changes as the package continue to evolve.

 The `syntatis/wp-helpers` package provides a set of reusable functions and classes designed to simplify and get common tasks in WordPress plugins and themes more organized.